brehar/nodejs_server/README.md

 * Automatic generation of logs, which detail all data relevant to the uptime checking functionality.
 * Automatic rotation of logs on a daily basis (including zipping them).

+### Updates in Progress
+Version `1.0.0` has been released, which contains all the functionality described in this README.
+At the present time, the following features have been added in recent commits (all toward the end of creating a complete front-end to consume the API):
+* The ability to serve up HTML documents.
+* Usage of HTML partials for a header and footer.
+* A templating engine.

 ## Configuration
 ### Required Folders
 For the application to work, you must (in the root directory, alongside `index.js`) create three folders: